harrypmdev/forest-exploration/README.md

 ![Responsive Mockup](/readme_images//responsive.webp)

+## Generation Features

+**Random Item Generation**

+- The game randomly generates items, animals and enemies for each new area.
+- The `generate_items` function in `resources/item.py` and `generate_entities` function in `resources/entity.py` handle the generation of items and entities respectively.
+These are then utilised by the `Area` class in `resources/area.py`.
+- This bolsters the the UX by ensuring a different experience every time the user plays.

+**Area Description Generation**

+- The game randomly generates descriptions for each new area entered from a list of phrases.
+- This helps the user orient themselves on the map as they may remember the area descripton.
+It also fosters game immersion by adding to the fantasy of the game.

 ## Game Introduction Features

 **Tutorial Choice**

-- The game starts with a console prompt to the user to answer whether it is their first time playing.
+- The program starts with a console prompt to the user to answer whether it is their first time playing.
 If so, a tutorial is printed.
 This ensures the user knows the goal of the game and is able to play properly.
 - The console then prompts the user to press any key to continue.
 This ensures that only the tutorial is on screen at this time and ensures a postive UX by not overloading the user with information.